Anomaly Detection and Change Point Detection - Reproduced

 Summary

-We have used trial an error to guess appropriate values for threshold and drift.
+We have used trial and error to guess appropriate values for threshold and drift.
 Is there a better way to select appropriate values for the parameters?

 In Eleazar Eskin (2000), it appears that this can be done.
-We will look at this next.
+This would be worth looking at next.

 References